DiscoverAtlanta.com homepage

 Sublime Doughnuts

 A-Town Cream.
 Butter Toffee.
 Yin Yang Twist.
 Doughnuts.
 24/7.
-Need we say more? (📷: Sublime Doughnuts)
+Need we say more?
+(Photo courtesy of Sublime Doughnuts)

-With a goal in presenting “flavors and textures from around the world on a doughnut canvas,” Kamal Grant launched Sublime Doughnuts in 2008.
-Now Sublime sells donuts 24 hours a day at two Atlanta locations (Georgia Tech and North Druid Hills) with menu offerings that include Dulce de Leche, Sweet Potato Cake and Chocolate Banana Fritter.
+With a goal of presenting “flavors and textures from around the world on a doughnut canvas,” Kamal Grant launched Sublime Doughnuts in 2008.
+Now, Sublime sells doughnuts 24 hours a day at two Atlanta locations (Georgia Tech and North Druid Hills) with menu offerings that include Dulce de Leche, Sweet Potato Cake and Chocolate Banana Fritter.

 Not As Famous Cookie Co.

 Ice cream AND cookies?
-Not As Famous Cookie Co. has both on the menu, starting with these ice cream sandwiches. (📷: Not As Famous Cookie Co.)
+Not As Famous Cookie Co. has both on the menu, starting with these ice cream sandwiches.
+(Photo by Not As Famous Cookie Co.)

 This cookie shop in Smyrna creates gourmet cookies from the finest ingredients based on recipes from the founder’s father.
 Not As Famous Cookie Co. offers a variety of cookie flavors (plus vegan and gluten-free options) that can be picked up, delivered or shipped directly to your home.
 Find the cookie shop on wheels at local Atlanta festivals and events.
 Choose from flavors like Butter Pecan, Classic Chocolate Chip or southern favorite Red Velvet White Chocolate Chip.